alizajaz/Classic-Arcade-Game/README.md

 5. My initial thought was setting the value inside array of player and enemies which looks like this  this.xaxis=[0,10,20,30,40,50];
 6. Then,i set the  value of x and y for the position of player and change my  this.sprite = 'images/char-pink-girl.png'; with update and render.
 I see  error (Uncaught TypeError: Failed to execute 'drawImage' on 'CanvasRenderingContext2D': The provided value is not of type '(CSSImageValue or HTMLImageElement or SVGImageElement or HTMLVideoElement or HTMLCanvasElement or ImageBitmap or OffscreenCanvas)' I keep getting this error and unable to see my player).
 To fix this, Resources.load([ 'images/char-pink-girl.png']); I tried to put different image , therefore I have to modify in Resources.load.
-7. k and forth with app.js, engine.js, resources.js.
-I got stuck with why row*83? what does this mean?
-The un-faded, un-transperarent part is 83 px tall.
+7. I got stuck with why row*83? what does this mean?
+This means  un-faded, un-transperarent part is 83 px tall.
 8. Now, i have create enemy class. you can see update the enemy position,collision and rendering and pushing object inside all enemies.
 9. In my head i had so many question, is there any specific formula to increase the speed of bug ?
 Or do i need to put value in dt? for bug speed you can use 3 argument when you create a new Enemy or set move to a random value inside the constructor. please make sure to comment updateEntities.